 The world welcomed 2021 with a collective sigh of relief.
 We have survived 2020 and all the turmoil that came with it.
 While many countries remain under lockdowns, struggling to contain the spread of Coronavirus, there is hope on the horizon.
 As the vaccines are being rolled out in many parts of the world, there is a glimmer of optimism.
-That optimism plays a huge part in influencing travel trends for 2021 and beyond.
+That optimism plays a massive role in influencing travel trends for 2021 and beyond.

 In 2020, travel came to a standstill, planes were grounded, borders closed, and many tourism businesses were decimated.
-The golden age of boundless travel came to an end fast and furious.
+The golden age of unlimited travel came to an end fast and furious.
 Destinations that suffered from overtourism were suddenly devoid of travellers.
 Restaurants, hotels, tour operators, travel companies and airlines lost revenues overnight.
 It was a harsh and painful lesson.

 Travel in a post-Corona world

 A virus that brought the whole travel industry to its knees also altered our travel habits.
 What are travellers looking forward to in a post-Corona world?
 Well, several things will be top of mind for travellers from now on.